islco/sudo/source/_posts/2017-06-20-adding-an-export-button-using-django-csv-exporter.md

                           ('date_created', 'date_assigned', 'value', 'title', 'description', 'attendees', 'author'), callback=callback)
         return JsonResponse({})
 ```
-This code passes in the transactions and allows it pass through the package to allow for emails to be sent.
+This code passes in the transactions and allows it to pass through the package to allow for emails to be sent.

 ### Step 2 - Updating urls.py
 I updated urls.py to have a url for my new export view.